Deepika-Rani/pdsnd_github/README.md

 Explore Bike Share Project

 ### Description
-Describe what your project is about and what it does
+This project is all about exploring bike sharing data in three different cities named as Washington, Chicago and New York.
+The project explored the three main ideas such as the popular times of travel, popular stations and trip and Trip Duration.

 ### Files used
 Include the files used